 - Example: In its 2017-2026 Capital Plan, the Port Authority allocates $4.2 billion, plus an $100 million per year in subsidies, on rail links to Newark and LaGuardia Airports to serve 10,000 travelers per day.
-For 2% of that cost and no subsidy, the PA could create comparable trans-Hudson capacity with wider GWB paths.
+For 2% of that cost and no subsidy, the PA could create double that capacity with wider GWB paths.

-Comply with relevant national standards (USDOT, AASHTO, FHWA, NACTO) on all new and reconstruction transport projects.
+Comply with relevant national standards for shared use paths on all new and reconstruction transport projects (USDOT, AASHTO, FHWA, NACTO).

 - The Wittpenn Bridge links NJ’s two most populous cities.
 Will it have adequate capacity for serve as an “arterial” cycling connector?
 Will the operator be insulated from liability arising from crashes involving bicycles?

 - AASHTO guidelines encompasses tandems, trailers, recumbents and other non-standard bicycle configurations.
 (ADA contains no provisions for bicycles.)